trema/trema-edge/README.md

     % ./trema run work/sample -c work/sample.conf

-    If sucessfully run should observe the following Hello 0xabc from work/sample!
+    If sucessfully run should observe the following:
+    Hello 0xabc from work/sample!

-    Stop controller
+    To stop the controller
     % Press Ctrl-c.